Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 You read this right, this beauty is 15x faster on AMD...
 15 f* times.
 WOW...

-So yeah I got a Zen 5 chip...
+So yeah, I got a Zen 5 chip...
 Capitalism wins again.

-Don't let reviewers tell you that this generation is bad, that the 9700x is a bad chip and so on...
-If you need a AVX-512 compatible CPU go get yourself a Zen 5 chip, they are monstrous.
+Don't let reviewers tell you that this generation is bad, that the 9700x is a bad chip, and so on...
+If you need an AVX-512 compatible CPU, go get yourself a Zen 5 chip, they are monstrous.

-Just to be 100% that chip engineers understood my message, **DON'T KILL THIS INSTRUCTION !!!**
+Just to be 100% sure that chip engineers understood my message, **DON'T KILL THIS INSTRUCTION !!!**

 **Note:** After switching to the 9700x I didn't experience a 15x improvement and that was/is expected.
-The hot loop consist of another operations (as you will see), so in reality I got 2-5x depending on the query.
+The hot loop consists of other operations (as you will see), so in reality, I got 2-5x depending on the query.
 Pretty good win IMHO.

 ## Compress/Compress Store
-This is the last piece of the puzzle, for us to understand the simd version.
-Compress and Compress Store are also CPU instructions and they are versy similar.
+This is the last piece of the puzzle for us to understand the SIMD version.
+Compress and Compress Store are also CPU instructions and they are very similar.

 The difference is that Compress will write to a register and Compress Store to memory.

-By the same is faily easy to tell that they are compressing something, but what exactly ?
-They basically recieve a register and mask and pack the values from the register if the bit is set in the mask.
+By the name, it's fairly easy to tell that they are compressing something, but what exactly?
+They basically receive a register and mask and pack the values from the register if the bit is set in the mask.

 ```
 zmm0: 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7